JANGJOIAN/Mechanical-Response-Data-Driven-Lattices-/README.md

 - model: trained ML model
 - figures: figures used in paper

-## How to use
+## How to Use

+1. Download the Jupyter notebook (`Main_Code.ipynb`) and all dataset files from this repository.
+2. Place the notebook and the datasets in the same working directory on your computer.
+3. Launch Jupyter Notebook or JupyterLab.
-1. Open notebook/Main_Code.ipynb
+4. Open `Main_Code.ipynb`.
+5. Verify that the file paths in the notebook match the locations of the dataset files.
-2. Run all cells
+6. Run all cells sequentially to reproduce the results presented in the paper.
-3. Ensure datasets are in data folder

 ## Citation